 A publication accompanies the exhibition featuring a conversation between Kara Walker and Ari Marcopoulos and a text by James Hannaham.

-In November, Victoria Miro Mayfair will present a selection of preparatory drawings, sketches and models related to the production of Vincenzo Bellini’s two-act opera Norma that Kara Walker directed and art directed for Teatro La Fenice.
+In November 2015, Victoria Miro Mayfair presents a selection of preparatory drawings, sketches and models related to the production of Vincenzo Bellini’s two-act opera Norma that Kara Walker directed and art directed for Teatro La Fenice.
 This production, staged for six performances between May and June 2015, was a special project commissioned by Okwui Enwezor to coincide with the 56th Venice Biennale.
-The exhibition will be accompanied by a publication with texts by the artist and by Hilton Als.
+The exhibition is accompanied by a publication with texts by the artist and by Hilton Als.